 What is influencer marketing?

-Influencer marketing is a collaborative campaign between an influencer and a brand.
+Influencer marketing is a collaborative social media marketing campaign between an influencer and a brand.
 The influencer uses their reach to boost awareness about a brand or product to their following, which overlaps with the target audience of the sponsoring business.
 It’s great for audience building, lead generation, growing sales, engagement, and customer loyalty.
+It works as part of both local marketing and global marketing efforts.

 All in all, influencer marketing can help get the word out about your brand or product, with the help of a knowledgeable figure that has sway in your market.
 Just like any other important tool for your business, influencer marketing is another way to speak to your target audience.
 Also, it is one fastest growing marketing trends.